DOAJ/harvester/README.md

     APP_CONFIG=path/to/rootcfg.py python service/web.py

-## Portality
+## Magnificent Octopus

-For details about the modules available to you in portality, see the [README](https://github.com/richard-jones/portentious/blob/master/README.md)
+For details about the modules available to you in magnificent octopus, see the [README](https://github.com/richard-jones/magnificent-octopus/blob/master/README.md)

-If you want to make local modifications to your portality repo, with a view to merging them back into the master at some point in the future, then do the following
+If you want to make local modifications to your magnificent octopus repo, with a view to merging them back into the master at some point in the future, then do the following

-First checkout your own branch as a clone of the master branch, and push it into the portality repo:
+First checkout your own branch as a clone of the master branch, and push it into the magnificent-octopus repo:

-    cd myapp/portentious
+    cd myapp/magnificent-octopus
     git checkout master
     git checkout myapp
     git push origin myapp